Jawad Ali

 Jawad Ali (1907–1987) was an Iraqi historian and academic who specialized in the history of both Islam and the Arabs.
-He is best known for his work al-Mufassal fi Tarikh al-Arab Qabl al-Islam (The Abridged History of the Arabs before Islam), which is one of the most referenced works on pre-Islamic Arabia.
+He is best known for his work al-Mufassal fi Tarikh al-Arab Qabl al-Islam (The comprehensive History of the Arabs before Islam), which is one of the most referenced works on pre-Islamic Arabia.
 Jawad Ali also had a doctorate from the University of Hamburg in 1939, and worked at the History department in the University of Baghdad starting from 1950.

 Biography

 Jawad Ali was born in a town located in the Kadhimiya district of Baghdad, Iraq.
 After completing most of his studies in his homeland, he migrated to Germany where he would receive a doctorate from the University of Hamburg in 1939.
 After his return from Germany, he married an Iraqi woman and had three sons from this marriage, all of whom would become influential academics in future.
 With his family, he went on travels to Massachusetts and also the United Kingdom, where he also visited the institutes in those places as a visiting professor.
 In 1950, he was a professor at the History department of the University of Baghdad.